-MSU - Katrina Tagget Fellowship 2014
+MSU - Katrina Tagget Fellowship 2015

 Thank you for the privilege of speaking today.
-What the RCPD does for students with learning disabilities like our daughter Katrina is nothing short of amazing.
+What the MSU Resource Center for Persons with Disabilities (RCPD) does for students with learning disabilities like our daughter Katrina is nothing short of amazing.
 From orientation onwards, the RCPD was extremely supportive of our daughter Katrina while she was a student at MSU.

-I'd like to introduce you to Katrina (her picture is on the back of the RCPD brochure).
-She was a vibrant young woman with blond curly hair, and a brilliant smile.
+I'd like to introduce you to Katrina.
+Her picture is on the back of the RCPD brochure.
+She was a vibrant, smart, and passionate young woman with blond curly hair, and a brilliant smile.
 She loved school, but her success was hard earned.
 Katrina was dyslexic and ADD.
 She couldn't read until the fourth grade and her ADD was not diagnosed until college.
 So, it was incredible she had achieved a 4.0 GPA in her major and an overall 3.74 GPA.
 RCPD was instrumental in her success at MSU.

-In her own words from her personal statement for her application to MSU,
+In her own words from her personal statement for her application to MSU, have trouble remembering things.

-"As a child, I thought I was stupid.
-I couldn't read even a simple street sign.
-I memorized books according to the pictures on the page.
-I continue to have trouble remembering things.
 I have to really concentrate to read, and sometimes I have to read a paragraph several times to understand the meaning.
 I can read the same sentence several times without finding any grammatical errors, but someone else may find several errors.
 I am not dumb, and I am not lazy.
 I am dyslexic.
 I can't learn the way other kids learn.
 At seventeen, I am functioning well, but it has been a long struggle to get to where I am today.